sdmp/sdmp.github.io/docs/resources/index.md

 ###### `sdmp.identity.key` *(binary, required)*

-The public key of a unique [RSA][w_rsa] key-pair of at least 2048 bits in length, encoded to [YAML binary][yaml_binary].
+The public key of a unique [RSA key-pair][crypto] of at least 2048 bits in length, encoded to [YAML binary][yaml_binary].

 ### Relationship Documents